-Directly in front of us was Big Ben, properly known as Elizabeth Tower, and Houses of Parliament.
+Directly in front of us was Big Ben (properly known as Elizabeth Tower) and the Houses of Parliament.
 To our right was West Minster Abbey and Parliament Square Garden.
-It was everything we’d seen in pictures and on television, and to be standing in front of it was not only surreal, but breathtaking.
-The architecture, history and sheer size was fantastic.
+It was everything we’d seen in pictures and on television and to be standing in front of it was not only surreal, but breathtaking.
+The architecture, history, and sheer size was fantastic.

-We wanted to see the big attractions, the museums and the hidden gems.
+We wanted to see the big attractions, the museums, the monuments, and the hidden gems.
 We wanted to feel like we gave a good go at leaving no stone unturned.
 We wanted to feel like we had a sense for the city and the culture.
 We also wanted to be wise with our budget and save wherever possible.

 Whenever we visit a new city, we do a Google search for city cards and passes.
-Most large cities, and many smaller ones have at least one type of city pass or card.
-These cards will get you into city attractions, experiences and museums for free or at a discounted price.
+Most large cities, and many smaller ones, have at least one type of city pass or card aimed towards tourists.
+These cards will get you into city attractions, experiences, and museums for free or at a discounted price.

 London was no exception and we found several ways to save money, including a couple of cards/passes.

-- London Explorer Pass by Smart Destinations.
-See more detail at Smart Destinations.
-Choose from a card that gives you access to 3, 4 or 5 attractions and pay one low price.
-The savings are typically about 35% off gate prices.
+With Smart Destinations you can choose from cards that gives you access to 3, 4, or 5 attractions and pay one low price.
+We did the calculations and the savings are typically about 35% off gate prices.
+Not bad!

 So, we knew we had plenty of options to save money on many, if not most of the major sights, experiences, and museums in London.
 We just had to make a decision on what option(s) would be the best.

-Our experience with city passes in the past has been that they save us two to three times what we spend on the card.
-So, when comparing the above options, while the 2 for 1 deal seemed like a huge savings at 50%, it comes with the complication of having the right train ticket and it’s only a 50% discount.
+Our experience with city passes in the past has been that they save us two to three times what we spend on the card (we loved our Dublin Pass!).
+So, when comparing the above options, while the 2-for-1 deal seemed like a huge savings at 50%, it comes with the complication of having the right train ticket… and it’s only a 50% discount.

-The London Pass was a clear winner and now we just needed to decide how many days we wanted to purchase it for, and, if we wanted the Travelcard add on.
+Now we just needed to decide how many days we wanted to purchase it for, and if we wanted the Travelcard add on.

-London Pass Features
+London Pass Review: Features

 How Many Days to Purchase It For?

-The London Pass can be purchased as a 1, 2, 3, 6 or 10 day card.
+The London Pass can be purchased as a 1, 2, 3, 6, or 10 day card.
 Any option can be a good value, if used to its potential.
 When deciding how many days we want to purchase the card for, we ask ourselves the following questions:

-Fortunately, when purchasing the cards they were on sale and the difference between the two options was only £20.
-So, in the extra four days, we only had to see or do £20 worth of stuff to make the 10-day card worth it.
-In our situation, it was a no-brainer to go with the 10-day card.
+Fortunately, when purchasing the cards they were on sale!
+The difference between the two options was only £20.
+So, in the extra four days, we only had to see or do £20 worth of stuff to make the 10 day card worth it.
+In our situation, it was a no-brainer to go with the 10 day card!

 Do We Purchase the Add-On Travelcard?

 Public transportation in London is extensive, making it a great way to get around.
 While there, we had no need for a car and only traveled by foot and public transport.
-However, the size and options of public transport can make it a bit hard to get your head wrapped around it.
+However, if you’re not experienced with London’s public transport system, it can make it a bit hard to get your head wrapped around it.

-We ran the numbers and the cost of the Travelcard add-on and they were the same price as they were if purchased directly from TfL (Transport for London).
-Therefore, Leisure Pass Group doesn't add a surcharge for purchasing the Travelcard through them, which is frankly surprising.
+We ran the numbers and the cost of the London Pass Travelcard add-on and we found that it ended up being the same price as purchasing a pass directly from TfL (Transport for London).
+Of note though, Leisure Pass Group’s London Pass Travelcard doesn't add a surcharge for purchasing the Travelcard through them, which is frankly surprising.

-- The Travelcard can only be mailed to you.
+The Travelcard can only be mailed to you.
 It can’t be picked up or received digitally.
-For us, this didn’t work because we didn’t have a residence to mail it to, and we wanted to start using the card right away.
+For us, this didn’t work because we didn’t have a residence to mail it to and we wanted to start using the card right away.

-London’s Oyster Cards can be purchased at many of the Rail and Underground stations from an automated machine for a £5 deposit.
+London’s Oyster Cards can be purchased at many of the rail and Underground stations from the automated machines for a £5 deposit.
 When you’re done with the card you can get a refund of the deposit and whatever is left on the card as long as it’s £10 or less.

 The London Pass App!

 Needless to say, we were impressed by the app.
 It made the overall experience that much better.
-Our one recommendation is for Leisure Pass Group to add the capability of seeing multiple attractions on a map at the same time.
+Our one recommendation is for Leisure Pass Group (aka London Pass) to add the capability of seeing multiple attractions on a map at the same time.
 However, all in all, nice job London Pass!
-Now, we just need the other cities to step up their game and get apps as well!
+Now, we just need the other cities passes to step up their game and get apps as well!

-Using the London Pass
+London Pass Review: Using the London Pass

 Keep in mind that we’re two adults traveling without kids, so the list below may not be what a family would choose to see.
 There are many attractions we skipped that would be great for families with kids.